dentity007/Project-Aurora-Echo/README.md

   ASR, diarisation, and LLM latency plus queue depth and job totals.
 - **Optional TTS feedback** – summaries can be spoken locally via `pyttsx3`.

+## Project Purpose
+Project Aurora Echo was built as a proof-of-concept to explore real-time meeting
+intelligence: audio ingestion, transcription, diarisation, and summarisation in one experimental stack.
+It is not hardened for production workloads, but serves as a reference for exploring async orchestration patterns, provider failover, and local inference with commodity hardware.

+## Recommended Local Setup
+- **Operating system**: 64-bit Windows 11, macOS 13+, or Ubuntu 22.04/24.04
+- **CPU**: Modern 8-core (or better) processor with AVX2 support
+- **Memory**: 16 GB RAM minimum; 32 GB recommended for multitasking
+- **GPU**: NVIDIA RTX-class GPU with 12 GB VRAM for vLLM/Whisper acceleration (CPU-only mode works, but at higher latency)
+- **Storage**: 20 GB free SSD space for virtual environments, models, and logs
+- **Audio**: Reliable microphone input (built-in or USB) for capture tests

 ## Repository Layout
 ```
 Project Aurora Echo/